FIshikawa/fsrtools/README.md

 # fsrtools

-"Fast Simulating and Recording tools (fsrtools)" is a package managing numerical simulations.
+"Friendly Simulating and Recording tools (fsrtools)" is a package managing numerical simulations.

 ## Features